AlejandroAkbal/Markdown-Files/src/self-promotion/reddit/rule-34-app.md

 # Rule 34 App

+An App to browse the most popular [Boorus](https://en.wiktionary.org/wiki/booru) in an intuitive and easy to use interface, designed for mobile devices.

 > Actually a Progressive Web App (PWA).

-With this App you can browse the most popular [Boorus](https://en.wiktionary.org/wiki/booru) in an intuitive and easy to use interface, designed for mobile devices.

 ## Supported Boorus